wehlutyk/thesis/content/4-discussion.md

 it disappears if some or all of the processes that make up the system cease.
 The system is thus in a permanent tension to regenerate the conditions for the continuation of its identity, and any interaction with the environment thus acquires an inherent value to the system since it can have positive or negative consequences on the continuity of the system's identity and autonomy.
 Since interactions with the environment are necessary for the network of processes to keep self-generating, the system is continuously regulating the strength of its coupling with the environment in order to maintain its identity.
-Interaction with the environment then becomes inherently meaningful to the system, such that enactive approach calls it "sense-making".
+Interaction with the environment then becomes inherently meaningful to the system, and the enactive approach calls it "sense-making".

 In this framework, cognition *is* precisely the sense-making activity, that is a system's actively regulating its coupling to the environment in order to maintain its identity.
 Notice how the enactive notion of meaning is defined in a parallel manner to the sensorimotor account of perceptual consciousness: